Iphykay/AnimationWithOpenGLBlender/README.md

        smallrotors.py

-They both contain the lines, vertices, edges used to draw the helicopter.
+They both contain the lines, vertices, edges and faces used to draw the helicopter.

 The helicopter rendered in: